 Fossil fuels are burned for more than just generating electricity - we also burn them to power most cars, for example.

 Since humans can use up fossil fuels much faster than they can be replaced, fossil fuels are known as a non-renewable energy source.
 This is in contrast to renewable sources, which don't get depleted by human behavior.
-For example, building windmills allows us to extract power from the wind, but if those windmills are taken down, the wind will blow just as strong as it did before the windmills were constructed.
+For example, building wind turbines allows us to extract power from the wind, but if those turbines are taken down, the wind will blow just as strong as it did before the turbines were constructed.
 Dismantling a coal power plant, on the other hand, doesn't replenish the reserves of coal in the Earth's crust that were burned in that power plant.
 Therefore wind is a renewable energy source and coal is not.

 Which renewable energy source is the most abundant on Earth?
 That is, which renewable energy source has the potential to provide the most electrical power?